 Unfortunately, many vehicles only include a secondary crumple zone on the driver’s side.
 That means passenger injuries in a small overlap are usually far deadlier than those inflicted on the driver.

 If you or someone you love suffered serious injuries in a distracted driving accident, you might have a case.
-If you’d like to schedule a free case consultation with an experienced Clarksville personal injury lawyer from Pete Olson Injury Attorneys to evaluate your case, please send us an email or call (931) 286-7773.
+If you’d like to schedule a free case consultation with an experienced Clarksville car accident lawyer from Pete Olson Injury Attorneys to evaluate your case, please send us an email or call (931) 286-7773.